Citation, DOI & article data

 An ectopic thyroid gland is one which is located in a location other than the normal position anterior to the laryngeal cartilages.

-The during embryological development, the thyroid gland migrates down from the foramen caecum at the posterior aspect of the tongue, to its permanent location.
-This normal migration can be halted at any point, or indeed can go 'off-target' with thyroid tissue coming to rest in unusual location within the neck.
+During embryological development, the thyroid gland migrates down from the foramen cecum at the posterior aspect of the tongue to its permanent location in the infrahyoid neck.
+This normal migration can be halted at any point, or indeed can go 'off-target' with thyroid tissue coming to rest in unusual locations within the neck or elsewhere 4: